backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/Route53.md

 	- Route 53 record in the same hosted zone

 > [!caution] You cannot set ALIAS record for *EC2 DNS* name

+> [!note]- CNAME over ALIAS
+>  So, if you register the DNS name `covid19survey.com`, the zone apex is `covid19survey.com`.
+You *can't create a CNAME record* for `covid19survey.com`, but you can create an **alias record** for `covid19survey.com` that routes traffic to `www.covid19survey.com`.
+>
+> An alias record *can only redirect queries to selected AWS resources* such as S3 buckets, CloudFront distributions, and another record in the same Route 53 hosted zone; however a *CNAME record can redirect DNS queries to any DNS record*.
+So, you can **create a CNAME** record that redirects queries from `app.covid19survey.com` to `app.covid19survey.net`.